-It's something that affects different breeds of dogs in different ways, and however it manifests, it's essential, as a dog owner or animal care provider, to be able to spot the signs so that they can be treated.
+It's something that affects different breeds of dogs in different ways, and however it manifests, it's essential, as a dog owner or animal care provider, to spot the signs so they can be treated.
 That's precisely what we'll be looking at in this blog, in addition to showing you how online dog training courses can help you be a better owner or even work in the animal care industry.

 The Causes Of Canine Anxiety:

 Ok, so anxiety in dogs can be caused by a number of things, from fear to age to being separated from their owners.
 Whether talking about a nervous trip to the vet or something as simple as an unfamiliar face in the family home, there's much that can cause your dog to feel uneasy.

 The Signs Of Canine Anxiety To Watch Out For Include:

 - Drooling & panting

 - Repetitive behaviours

 - Restlessness or continual pacing around the home

 As you'll learn in dog behaviour courses, any of these symptoms can occur at any time, with the possibility of more than one happening simultaneously.
 It shouldn't be too hard to spot, though, as these kinds of behaviours tend to stand out from how they usually act.

 Getting Your Dog Treatment For Anxiety: